acnaman/suddenly-muscle-trainer/README.md

 # Suddenly Muscle Trainer

 This program suddenly plays Muscle Traiing Video on your browser.
 The content of the video is ["Muscles for All!"](https://www.youtube.com/watch?v=HF7H6M4nzNY) on NHK WORLD-JAPAN uploaded to Youtube.
-The video is The video will be play at random timing.
+The video is The video will be played at random timing.
 Let's do muscle training when the video is played!
-Eliminate lack of exercise.
+Eliminate lack of exercise!

 ## Quick starts
 1. Download the zipfile from [releases](https://github.com/acnaman/suddenly-muscle-trainer/releases/)
 2. Unzip the zipfile
 3. Execute "SuddenlyMuscleTrainer" or "SuddenlyMuscleTrainer.exe"
-4. After that, the program will start and youtube will play at random timing.
+4. After that, the program will start and youtube will be played at random timing.

 ## Adjust Setting
 Open "SettingTool" or "SettingTool.exe".